zdravkov/kendo-docs/getting-started/dataviz/diagram/overview.md

 This renders an empty diagramming surface and unless you look at the resulting HTML you won't see any changes on a visual level.

-The actual diagramming API can be accessed by calling the data() method;
+The actual diagramming API can be accessed by calling the data() method:

      var diagram = $("#diagram").kendoDiagram().data("kendoDiagram");

 ### Adding shapes

-To add a rectangular shape to the diagram you simply call the addShape() method;
+To add a rectangular shape to the diagram you simply call the addShape() method:

     diagram.addShape();

 which will render a rectangle in the upper-left corner of the diagram surface.
-To have a different initial position you would call the addShape() method with an additional Point parameter, for example;
+To have a different initial position you would call the addShape() method with an additional Point parameter, for example:

     var Point = kendo.dataviz.diagram.Point;
     diagram.addShape(new Point(100,220));

 Additional properties can be specified via the options parameter.
-For instance, you can set the background color of the shape like so;
+For instance, you can set the background color of the shape like so.

     diagram.addShape(new Point(100,220), { background: "red" });

 A more complete overview of the options can be found in the API documentation.

-The addShape() method also accepts a Shape instance, so you can also add a new shape as follows;
+The addShape() method also accepts a Shape instance, so you can also add a new shape as follows:

     var Point = kendo.dataviz.diagram.Point;
     var shapeInstance = new kendo.diagram.Shape();